 There are so many different species of sea life on the Great Barrier Reef.
 Marine fish are in abundance with about 1500 different types, 360 species of hard coral, over 5000 different molluscs, 17 types of sea snakes, 1500 species of sponges, 30 species of whales and dolphins and 6 different types of marine turtles so you’re sure to see some amazing things on your dive.
 You might even see a fresh water crocodile if you’re very lucky.

 The dives to check out are the Pellowe Reef which is a great wall dive with a nice swim through.
 Currents are sometimes strong but with currents come rich waters and you can see some big schools of fish such as the chevron barracuda.
 There are some nice dive sites on the Milln Reef such as Petaj, Swimming Pools 1, Rainbow, The Whale and Three Sisters.
 The reef offers some nice wall diving and swim throughs and it’s a great place for a night dive.
+Another great place for a night dive is the nearby Port Douglas area.
+You can find great hotel deals in Port Douglas on Expedia.

 Thetford Reef has many different corals and loads of fish such as the butterfly fish, many types of angelfish, damsels and the giant clam.
 Cathedral and Blue Lagoon are two great sites on this reef.
 Flynn Reef is great for all levels of divers and the sites Tracy’s Bommie, Gordon’s Mooring, Tennis Court and Coral Gardens are the best here.